 The middle layer of the eyeball is the choroid layer.
 It is a dark-blue vascular layer between the sclera and retina that supplies blood to the entire eye.
 The optic nerve, which is attached to the retina, exits the posterior eye through an opening in the choroid and extends to the brain, where visual messages are delivered.

 Other structures in the choroid include the iris, pupil, ciliary body, lens, and suspensory ligaments.
 The iris is a circular structure that surrounds the pupil and gives the eyes their typical color.
 The pupil functions as an adjustable window that lets light into the inner structures of the eye.
 The iris contracts in low lighting, thereby dilating the pupil and making it appear bigger.
 This allows more light into the eye.
 In brightly lit environments, the iris expands, causing the pupil to constrict and appear smaller.
 This decreases the amount of light entering the eye.
 The ciliary body includes several ciliary muscles, including a circular muscle that lies posterior to the iris.
 It is attached to the lens by the suspensory ligaments.
 The lens is a clear, firm, transparent disk.
 With the help of ciliary muscles, the lens continually changes shape, enabling us to focus clearly on objects we are viewing.
-For near vision, the ciliary muscles contract, causing increased rounding of the ...
+For near vision, the ciliary muscles contract, causing increased rounding of the lens; ...